bamos/bamos.github.io/_posts/2013-08-14-google-calendar-availability.md

 ---
 layout: post
-title: Printing your availability from Google Calendar or any other ics.
+title: Printing your availability from Google Calendar or any other ics
 tags: [Python]
 ---